 Since 1979, the world has produced more sugar than can be sold, making it very attainable and cheap.

 - 1851 – Confectioners begin using a revolving steam pan to assist in boiling sugar.

 - M & M’s – Forrest Mars, Sr. and William Murrie developed these milk chocolate drops with the colorful candy coating following the Spanish Civil War.
-They dubbed the new candy with the initials of their surnames.
-The candies debuted in 1941 and were given to American soldiers serving in the Second World War received them as part of their rations.
+They stamped the new candy with the initials of their surnames.
+In 1941, they debuted the candies, and they were given to American soldiers serving in the Second World War received them as part of their rations.

 - Reese’s Peanut Butter Cups – Reese’s Peanut Butter Cups are round chocolate disks that are filled with a sweet, creamy peanut butter filling.
 Hershey’s company first manufactured the iconic cups in 1928.

 - Christmas Candies – These hard candies come in the shape of ribbons or lozenges (thank you Oliver R. Chase!) and add a sweet, colorful memory to the holiday season.